We are ItzNoReal.

 Sometime ago we sent our first demo to a dance label.

 They answered “your work is cool, but lacks vocals and toplines”

-It was right, I knew.
+It was right, we knew.

 What did they ask for in exchange?

-The deal was that the label would take care of all the paperwork, credit the original authors and performers, and even have new singers hired and recorded in their own studios if I needed them.
+The deal was that the label would take care of all the paperwork, credit the original authors and performers, and even have new singers hired and recorded in their own studios if we needed them.

-I still don't know why, but they agreed.
+We still don't know why, but they agreed.